Naghmeh-Akhavan/Cluster-Cell-Migration-Model/README.md

-# Modeling of Collective Cell Migration
+# Modeling of Border Cell Cluster Migration

 This repository contains the code that describes the position of the border cell cluster during the migration through the *Drosophila Melanogaster* egg chamber.
 The details can be found in the paper *"Chemotaxis of Drosophila Border Cells in Modulated by Tissue Geometry Through Dispersion of Chemoattractants"* by Alex George, Naghmeh Akhavan, Bradford E. Peercy, and Michelle Starz-Gaiano.
 The code is written in MATLAB R2022a by Naghmeh Akhavan.